 Tax codes are applied to individual line items on transaction forms.
 Every line item can have a unique tax code according to its taxability under local law.
 If any tax code has been defined, the

-Tax field appears to the right of the
+Tax Code field appears to the right of the

-An additional feature is available for receipts, payments and journal entries to support reporting of taxable events by customer or supplier in jurisdictions where that is required.
-This is a
+An additional feature is available for journal entries to support reporting of taxable events in jurisdictions where that is required.
+If a tax code is selected for any debit or credit, a field appears to designate how the transaction should be considered:

 Some jurisdictions use what are known as flat rate schemes, usually to simplify record-keeping and tax filing.
 Such schemes free a business from the need to record and offset taxes paid against those collected.
 Under such schemes, a standard tax rate is applied on sales, but a lower rate is remitted to the tax authority.
 This lower rate is calculated on the total amount for a line item, including standard tax.
 The difference is kept by the business as additional income.
 Often, flat tax rates vary by business type and size, based on assumptions of average tax paid to suppliers by businesses with certain characteristics.
 So they must be set up as custom tax codes in Manager.